IanFinlayson/exploring-cs/chapter07.md

 In actual fact, computers cannot really give us truly random numbers.
 The values that `randint` provides actually are produced from mathematical sequences.
 They *seem* random, but are in fact not.
-These numbers are called "pseudo-random" for that reason[^1].
+These numbers are called "pseudo-random" for that reason[^pseudorand].

 Now that we can use random numbers, we can write a simple "Rock, Paper, Scissors" game.
 In this game, two players each pick one of the three